The Property Card

 • Light blue – property not owned by you and not for sale (right)

-Using 1044 W. Waveland Ave (left picture) as an example, we can verify that the
+Using 1044 W. Waveland Ave (left picture above) as an example, we can verify that the

 Price Markup